Jafoor/JUST-Virtual-Judge/README.md

 # *Developer Manual - JUST Virtual Judge!*
 This is a virtual which can help  to arrange contest where problems are collected from different sources.
 So far, user can create contest, particapate in different contests, see rank list among other features.
 They can also archive problems to use those for later contest.

+The intention of this project was to aid the competitive programming community within the university.
+Most often than not, it becomes harder to store data and analyze them.
+There is v judge.net that can be used for arranging programming contest.
+But it is internet dependent and load shedding in the university vicinity is not uncommon.
+Besides, arranging a contest with new problem set is really a terrific hassle.
+This project would also make easier to analyze and store data.
+Where in vjudge it becomes harder just to collect data for each contestant.

 ## How to run on local machine
 - First of all, do not use herokuvjudge, that one is for production server.